marklacasse/EOP_Container_BETA/k8s/docs/redis.md

 ```

 1. Update the conf/contrast.properties by uncommenting and filling out the redis section.
+2. Deploy or update the contrast configMap [see config overview](docs/configuration-overview)
-2. Deploy or redeploy the `k8s/contrast.yaml`
+3. Deploy or redeploy the `k8s/contrast.yaml`

 ## Alternatively, these can also be configured in the `k8s/contrast.yaml` files `env` section.
 ---